tdiprima/transformer-attention/README.md

 work on biomedical images (Raj's classification data, spatial models, etc.).
 This repo is my playground to learn, experiment, and build confidence before I jump into the deep end.

-## 🐻 About Me

-Just a Bear learning transformers one patch at a time.

 <br>